SpookyUmi/portfolio/blog/2020-04-15-presentation.md

 ## My student journey 📚

 I've always been searching inspiration for studies without finding it.
 I tried different fields, like **biology**, and more recently, **speech therapy** that I've been learning for _3 years_.
 I struggled a lot thinking about _quiting_, but _deceiving_ my family and friends at the same time.
-And I struggled with this big question : "What do I want to do with my life ?"
-I'm not sure of the answer, but I know that I want to do something I like, something that allows me to express myself and that makes me learning new stuff everyday.
-I also love to create content and to know how things work in the background.
-So I searched in more artistic and creative fields, and after [kissu](https://twitter.com/kissu_io) 🍉 told me more about web development and bring me to a meetup, I started my learning.
+And I struggled with this **big question** : "***What do I want to do with my life ?***" I'm not sure of the answer, but I know that I want to do something I like, something that allows me to **express myself** and that makes me **learning new stuff** everyday.
+I also love to create content (even shitty and dumb, as long as it makes people laugh and smile) and to know how things work in the background.
+So I searched in more artistic and creative fields, and after [kissu](https://twitter.com/kissu_io) 🍉 told me more about **web development** and bring me to a **meetup**, I started my learning.

 And that, dear reader, is how I met web development. haha